RoslyndWilliams/Azure-Virtual-Machine-Creation/README.md

 * Windows Users
      - Open and use Remote Desktop
      - Paste the public IP Address and select Connect
-     - Enter the username and password from step 4
+     - Enter the username and password from Step 4
      - Select OK